confluentinc/event-streaming-patterns/docs/event-processing/idempotent-reader.md

 There are two types of duplicates:

 1. Duplicate events caused by operational failures: due to an error like a machine failure or a brief network outage, an event source could produce the same event twice, or an [Event Sink](../event-sink/event-sink.md) could consume the same event twice.
 This type of duplicates is caused by the perils of distributed systems.
 The [Event Streaming Platform](../event-stream/event-streaming-platform.md) should automatically guard against this type of duplicates by providing strong delivery and processing guarantees, such as transactions.
-2. True duplicate events: an [Event Source](../event-source/event-source.md) could mistakenly produce the same event multiple times, which become true multiple distinct events in an [Event Stream](../event-stream/event-stream.md) from the perspective of the [Event Streaming Platform](../event-stream/event-streaming-platform.md)
+2. Duplicate events caused by incorrect application logic: an [Event Source](../event-source/event-source.md) could mistakenly produce the same event multiple times, which become multiple distinct events in an [Event Stream](../event-stream/event-stream.md) from the perspective of the [Event Streaming Platform](../event-stream/event-streaming-platform.md).
+For example, imagine a bug in the event source that results in always writing a customer payment three times instead of once into an event stream.
+The event streaming platform rightly considers these as three independent, distinct payments, and it cannot guard against this type of duplicates automatically.

 ## Problem
 How can an application deal with duplicate events?